atsheehan/curriculum/lessons/querying-multiple-tables/querying-multiple-tables.md

 (10 rows)
 ```

-Here we're querying from three tables by using two `JOIN` operations.
+Here, we're querying from three tables by using two `JOIN` operations.
 We could continue joining as many tables as needed to get the results we want.
 Remember that we need to use the fully qualified names of the columns to differentiate between columns in multiple tables (e.g. `genres.name` and `studios.name`).

-#### NULL Foreign Keys
+### NULL Foreign Keys

 If we look at the structure of our `movies` table again (`\d movies`) we might notice that we have another row that looks like a foreign key: